 The data is captured as a colored dots cloud which is used to generate an accurate 3D mesh – basically, several thousands of polygons in a 3-dimensional space, on which a texture mapping (the color) can be applied.

 The Creaform Go!SCAN 50 is packaged in a rugged protective hard case, build with very strong plastic, and fitted with thick protective foam.

 Included in the transport case is the connectivity cable of the device, which splits up as a connectivity cable to the computer and an alimentation cable.
 The connectivity cable plugs to USB 2.0 plug on a computer while the alimentation cable requires an AC plug.

 This professional metrology equipment requires a specific calibration process in order to function properly.

 The calibration plate is a nice finished plain flat wooden box.
 It contains some warnings and a white area covered with several specifically placed targets.
 In total, the calibration process takes less than 2 minutes and simply requires the user to follow simple steps in the Creaform VXElements software (VXElements is the data acquisition platform for all Creaform scanners).

 Testing the Creaform Go!SCAN 50

-The sensor itself weights 950g and is quite compact: 150 x 171 x 251 mm (5.9 x 6.7 x 9.9 inches).
-The distribution of weight is ergonomic, with most of the heavy parts (color module, projector and one camera) positioned towards the bottom of the Go!SCAN 50.
+The sensor itself weighs 950g and is quite compact: 150 x 171 x 251 mm (5.9 x 6.7 x 9.9 inches).
+The distribution of weight is ergonomic, with most of the heavy parts (color module, projector, and one camera) positioned towards the bottom of the Go!SCAN 50.